 At what age should I start seeing a gynaecologist, and how often should I go?

-Usually, once you turn 18, you may start needing to discuss periods and choice of contraceptives.
+There is a lot of misinformation about thus but usually, once you turn 18, you may start needing to discuss periods and choice of contraceptives.
 Annual visits are recommended till the age of 30, and then again between 40 and 65 years.
 Between 30 and 40 years of age, you can visit your gynaecologist every alternate year.

 What should I do to prepare for the appointment?

-What should I avoid before the appointment?
+What should I avoid before my appointment with the gynaecologist?

 As pelvic examinations and tests may be carried out, the following should be avoided at least 2-3 days prior: